citybikes/docs/api/index.md

 [...]
 ```

-If you need more requests, send us an email at info@citybik.es with information
+If you need more requests, please contact us at info@citybik.es with details
-about your project and the number of requests per minute/hour needed.
-For most
+about your project and the number of requests you need per minute/hour.
+We're
-cases we are happy to provide an API key.
+happy to provide an API key for most cases.

-Alternatively, if none of these options suit your project, you are welcome to
-run your own citybikes node: https://github.com/citybikes
+Alternatively, you can run your own Citybikes node, see: [pybikes] and [hyper].

+[pybikes]: /pybikes/
+[hyper]: /hyper/

 ## Using an API key

-You will get an email with an API key.
-Use it by adding a `x-api-key` header
+Once you receive an email with your API key, use it by adding the `x-api-key`
-with your request.
+header to your request:

 ```shell
 curl https://api.citybik.es/v2/networks \